 What are Student Groups?

 Groups are like a smaller version of your course and are used as a collaborative tool where students can work together on group projects and assignments.
-Students can be organized into groups at the course level as well as the account level.

-Within each group, students can create pages, announcements, collaborations, discussions, and calendar events in real-time.
+Within each group, students can create pages, announcements, collaborations, discussions, and calendar events in real time.

 When Should I Use Groups?